StaySafeGeneva/StaySafeGeneva.github.io/pages/Milani.md

 ---
 layout: page
-title: Visualization of the accidents in the canton of Genève from 2010 to 2016
+subtitle: Visualization of the accidents in the canton of Genève from 2010 to 2016
 ---

 {% include main_causes_ALL.html %}